Victoria Okojie: Career

+Death

+Okojie died on 14 September 2026, at the age of 66.

 Awards and honours

 Okojie won the eminent service award of the Nigerian Library Association in 2000.
-She has also won the "Daughter of Destiny" Award of the Oyo State chapter of the Nigerian Library Association, in addition to the Nigeria Youth Initiative for Transparency, Good Governance, Peace and Social Orientation (NYITGPSO) Merit Award as "Icon of Education" of the year 2012.
+She also won the "Daughter of Destiny" Award of the Oyo State chapter of the Nigerian Library Association, in addition to the Nigeria Youth Initiative for Transparency, Good Governance, Peace and Social Orientation (NYITGPSO) Merit Award as "Icon of Education" of the year 2012.
 In 2012, the Commonwealth University, Belize, awarded Okojie an honorary doctorate, for her contributions in the field of Library and Information Science.

-Okojie is also a fellow of the Nigerian Library Association (2005); International Visitor Leadership Program (IVLP) of the US Department of State, United States Government, USA (2008), and UNESCO Institute for Lifelong Learning, Hamburg, Germany (2007).
+She was also a fellow of the Nigerian Library Association (2005); International Visitor Leadership Program (IVLP) of the US Department of State, United States Government, USA (2008), and UNESCO Institute for Lifelong Learning, Hamburg, Germany (2007).